jellebee/guides/AWS/Projects/EC2JumpHost/README.md

 # EC2 Jumphost overview #

 ## Option ##
-- EC2 static instance which allows to be used as a jumphost.
+- EC2 ASG instance which allows to be used as a jumphost.

 ## Recommended ##
 -  Use of a default AWS image for creating a jumphost, it saves a lot of headaches using the image builder to build your own images based on (in this example) Rocky 8